 But once it did, Netflix became a streaming content company in a blink of an eye and outside its optimistic forecasts.

-When new technologies become mature enought they also enable marketers new ways to communicate, which makes more and more options available.
+When new technologies become mature enough they also enable marketers new ways to communicate, which makes more and more options available.
 That availability of options might make markets lose focus and dilute their strategy.

 The web-enabled new ways of doing business.
 Business modeling once a sleepy beast, it woke up suddenly when the web became commercially viable.
 Companies like Google and Amazon proved that by building tech empires.